ekeren/ios-interview/README.md

 # ios-interview
 The interview question for Rollout.io's IOS developer position

-This mission, should you choose to accept it, is to build an application that fetches condition object from REST api and display it in a Table view.
+This mission, should you choose to accept it, is to build an application that fetches __string condition__ object from REST api and display it in a Table view.
-After I select the condition, the second screen appears and allows me to test my condition
+After I select the condition, the second screen appears and allows me to test my __string condition__

 __Main Screen__:
 - A tableView with the content object from server/conditions